 Now is the acceptable time – to start a development program, and develop a development mindset.

 Because doing so takes time.
 It’s long-term.
 If you DON’T take the time, you WON’T have the talent nor the treasure to keep your school open for the long-term.
 In fact, difficult economic times is a GREAT time to start a development program!
 Since it takes time, you can “build the machine,” so to speak, while the market’s economic conditions aren’t at its best.
 Interestingly, you may not have noticed, but the stock market is at a all-time high, so according to Wall Street, this is a pretty prosperous time, as evidenced by a potential rise in the prime rate.
-And even though the buzz is that people are still having difficulty with their own financial situations, shoppers spent a record $5 billion online on Black Friday this year!
-But even if you think this is a difficult economic time, that’s alright, since as time goes on, and the economy continues to build, your development program will build.
+And even though the buzz is that people are still having difficulty with their own financial situations, shoppers spent a record $6.2 billion online on Black Friday this year, and that’s over a billion dollars MORE than last year!
+But even if you still think this is a difficult economic time, that’s alright, since as time goes on, and the economy continues to build, your development program will build.

 Starting a development program while the economy is in excellent shape may require some time to “build the machine,” and those board members will expect immediate results.
 Sadly, most of those expectations of immediacy are not fulfilled since it takes time to build relationships which lead to advancement revenue.
 Further, when the processes are ready to reap the benefits, the good times in the economy may have come to an end.
 In prosperous economic times, the feeling is, “Hey, everything’s good now…why do we need to change?”
 Because, “The only constant is change.”
 (Heraclitus)